The Soldier's Details

 “5 or 6 of us decided to make a break with Tom’s (Bunning) blessing.”

-From the above, we estimate Frank was in the party attempting escape but was unsuccessful.
+From the above, we estimate Frank was in the party attempting escape which was unsuccessful.

 Ted Hopson of ‘B’ Coy 7 Platoon reached Sumatra where he was not so long after, captured by the Japanese.
 He very tragically died at Tenal Gajoe hospital with appendicitis – unable to be operated on due to the fact Ted also had dysentery.
 Ted was a very popular bloke and the men in Sumatra were affected by his death on 26 April 1944.